 the best treatment

-for scars these days is a lot easier than it used to be.
+for scars is a lot easier than it used to be.
 While they

-can't be completely removed, the appearance of scars can be
+cannnot always be completely fixed, the appearance of scars can be

-improved through the methods listed below.
+improved through many of the methods listed below.
 Scar appearance and

 treatment is based on the type, size, depth, blood supply to skin area,